pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 ![Kudos](./kudos.jpeg)

 In any case, I did not ask or expect a bounty since I do not have a HackerOne account and I don't agree with HackerOne's or IBM's disclosure terms there.
-I simply wanted to disclose it to IBM responsibly and let them fix it.
+I simply wanted to disclose these to IBM responsibly and let them fix it.

 ### So many questions...
 IDRM is an enterprise security product that handles very sensitive information.
 The hacking of an IDRM appliance might lead to a full scale company compromise, as it stores credentials to access other security tools, not to mention it contains information about critical vulnerabilities that affect the company.